Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 NASCAR Hall of Fame

-Journey through racing history at this interactive NASCAR museum.
+Journey through racing history at this interactive NASCAR museum in Uptown.

 If you’re a racing enthusiast, you’re in luck.
 Charlotte is known as the home of NASCAR, and the impressive Hall of Fame museum is a must-stop.